prisma/middleware-examples/prisma-encryptor-middleware/kms/README.md

 ## Using this Demo

+### KMS Configuration

+1. [You cannot use an asymmetric KMS key to encrypt data keys.](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html).
+When creating a key for encryption choose "Symmetric" and "Encrypt and Decrypt".
+2. When choosing [regionality of the key](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html) consider your business requirements and security mandate.
+[Multi-region keys open new security concerns](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html#mrk-when-to-use) and require more complex permissions configuration.

 ### Installation

 1. Set a new private registry for the `@prisma-solutions-engineering` scope.
 For example, add a `.npmrc` file with the following.
 Replacing `YOUR_AUTH_TOKEN` with the token provided.